WSU-cshimizu/ceg4110-group-project-not-my-fortepiano/deliverables/guest-lectures/guest-10-24.md

   - Furthermore, cloud storage is expensive.
 If you're going to run an AI/LLM, you should maintain your own datacenter for it.

 - Tech can change a lot over 10 years.
+  - Sometimes early adoption is not the best policy.
+Many technologies such as the Metaverse have flopped.
   - What was trendy 10 years ago is inefficient and out-of-style.
   - What was trendy 20-30 years ago is all-but-forgotten.